HeroCTF/heroctf.github.io/content/_index.md

 features:
   enable: true
   subtitle: "Next Edition"
-  title: "Registration for HeroCTF v4 is now open"
+  title: "HeroCTF v4 is now ended"
-  description: "After the great success of HeroCTF v3, we decided to continue the adventure with HeroCTF v4 !<br>Registration is now open on the CTF website !"
+  description: "You can find all the solutions on our Github account."
   features_blocks:
   - icon: "las la-book"
     title: "Learn"